Career Advice

 Get some work experience

-Work experience is essential for every single career on planet earth.
-Often, you can make up for lack of education with some work experience in a chosen field.
+Work experience is essential for every single career.
+Often, you can make up for a lack of education with some work experience in a chosen field.
 This isn’t the case for healthcare careers as you need the educational requirements.
-However, you can definitely improve your college application – and your confidence – by getting work experience.
+However, you can improve your college application – and your confidence – by getting work experience.

 Many colleges demand you have at least a couple of weeks of work experience before you apply.
 It’s well worth asking around and finding places to go and experience work in your chosen field.
 More than anything, it lets you see what life is like working as a qualified healthcare professional.
 This lets you know if you’ve chosen the right path or not.
 If you have doubts, then seek out work experience in other healthcare fields until you find one that’s right for you.